JoFrieWeiss/Yong-Weiss-et-al.-2025/genC_pipeline/ReadMe.md

-# HPC-Optimized Pipeline for Biomass Modeling
+# HPC-Optimized Biomass Modeling using the genC pipeline
 This repository contains a series of R scripts designed to process raw eDNA analysis data from sediment cores and convert it into biomass estimates.
 The pipeline is optimized for execution on a High-Performance Computing (HPC) cluster, leveraging parallel processing to significantly reduce computation time.

 # Pipeline Overview